willyrgfwk/riipen3/README.md

 Given a gold mine of n \* m dimensions, design an algorithm for a gold miner to collect as much gold as possible.
 Each field in this mine contains a positive integer which is the amount of gold in that space.
 The miner starts at the first column but can be at any row.
 The miner can only move right, diagonally right and up, or diagonally right and down.
+The miner cannot repeat it's previous move (ie. if it's previous move was diagonally right and up, it can only move right or diagonally right and down on its current move).

 ![Gold mine diagram](https://i.imgur.com/pmb9XCA.png "Gold Mine Diagram")